 I feel like a very lucky person.
 From the time I was young, I had a dream of becoming a writer.
 Now that dream has come true, and I am able to make my living doing something I really love.

 Not sure which books to read?
 Let our TBF authors tell you which ones they recommend!
 Visit our Resources page, then scroll down to "TBF One Book Recommendations".
 You will also find a more complete list of books by each author under TBF Book List.

 - Bruce Coville Interview Transcript

 - Glorious Days: An Interview with Bruce Coville

 - 5 QUESTIONS with Bruce Coville, author of “Hatched”

 When we asked our authors what they were or might have been voted in HS, Bruce answered most likely to succeed.

 Other Fun Facts

-- My favorite food is peanut butter.
+- My favorite film is "Singin' in the Rain"

 - I once managed to hit myself in the head with a sledgehammer.